Revdanda: Maratha Era

 The Marathas led constant raids against their neighbors, for more land and wealth.
 Chaul and Revdanda fell to the Marathas during the Battle of Bassein.

 After the successful campaign by the Marathas, the tower bells from the local churches had been taken as victory symbols and came to be installed in temples.
-They also gave out parcels of land to their subjects as well as plundered the churches and houses of the native people.
+They also gave out parcels of land to their subjects.

+Mother of God Church, Revdanda fort walls (Catholic Franciscan order): Between 1550 and 1580, Fr.
+Brás Dias built a country residence with a chapel dedicated to St. Blaise, which he donated to the Recollect Franciscans around 1570–71.
+The Franciscans re-consecrated the chapel to the Mother of God (A Madre de Deus) and established a convent that became the principal landmark in the suburban area known as the Small Field of Chaul (Campo Pequeno de Chaul) or the Field of St. Sebastian (Campo de São Sebastião).

+After the Maratha victory around 1740, Peshwa Madhav Rao (Nanasaheb) allowed the Christians in 1764, as an inam to their Marian deity for a nine-day festival.
+They were also allowed a salvo of 3 guns salute, and the permission for the construction of the Our Lady of Mount Carmel church in Korlai, across the river.
+The Church of Our Lady of Mount Carmel (Nossa Senhora do Monte Carmo) in Korlai was built on a small promontory in the Korlai (Corlaim) village between 1740-1770 & is among one of the oldest churches in India.
+Today, a Catholic population of Creole Portuguese speakers' of approximately 1000 inhabitants remain in the neighbouring Korlai village, apart from the diaspora scattered across Mumbai and beyond.

 British Era

 Revdanda became a British territory after they successfully defeated the Marathas in 1818, and took control of the confederacy.

 Notability

 Portuguese Fortresses

-The Fort of Santa Maria do Castello is one of two 16th century fortresses built by the Portuguese, in the area around Tschoul - The other being Korlai Fort.
+The Fort of Santa Maria do Castello is one of two 16th-century fortresses built by the Portuguese, in the area around Tschoul - The other being Korlai Fort.

 Portuguese Church

 It is where St. Francis Xavier delivered one of his early sermons in India.
 The Church of St. Barbara still exists, but in a run down condition.
 The church is within the walled fort, on the south side and not far from the main road.